wso2-attic/ballerina-integrator/README.md

 # Ballerina Integrator

-A powerful, simple-to-learn, code-driven approach to programming integrations - based on the Ballerina programming language (ballerina.io).
+A powerful, simple-to-learn, code-driven approach to programming integrations - based on the [Ballerina programming language](ballerina.io).
 It includes first-class cloud-native functions as well as a graphical sequence diagram tool.

 The Ballerina Integrator appeals to those using decentralized integration architectures, Microservices, and cloud-native apps.

 Developers can now efficiently code integrations directly into their work, merging the worlds of development and integration.